 This could be achieved by using luminaires with a minimalist suspension kit, using custom length suspension in large atriums or simply suspending the architectural luminaires at an angle.
 When specifying linear lighting, you can suspend the profiles at different angles and lengths, creating airy and fluid objects.

 Some of our luminaires are equipped with asymmetric reflectors, which is a perfect way of washing the walls and adding visual interest into a space without actually drawing attention to itself.
 If you would prefer your scheme to be more subtle, using adjustable recessed trimless multi-optics downlighters could be the answer.
-A perfect way of creating an airy pendant in the fluidity style, would be to use the Nice by Tobias Grau suspended at different levels.
+A perfect way of creating an airy pendant in the fluidity style would be to use the Nice by Tobias Grau suspended at different levels.

-The Fluidity trend is all about reflection and light interacting with the senses- emphasising on the lighting.
+The Fluidity trend is all about reflection and light interacting with the senses- emphasising the lighting.
 Here is an example of how our OUSE fitting can be used to create a large attention-seeking feature, perfect for new offices or large refurbished buildings.

 #2 DIGITAL NOMAD

-Digital nomad is all about embracing your surroundings, using this to create authentic experiences and limitless travel to create a phygital world.
+A digital nomad is all about embracing your surroundings, using this to create authentic experiences and limitless travel to create a phygital world.
 This trend blurs the boundaries of what's real and what is digital, by using a mix of bright and natural colours, such as neon purples and industrial coppers.

 The bright colours are particularly popular in the fashion world for Spring/Summer ‘19.
 Electric greens matched with lighter rose shades are all over the runway at the moment.
 In the interiors and lighting world, expect to see the use of geometric, adaptable designs, a trend that is already in the making, and still going strong into 2019.

-We have worked on numerous project using custom made geometrical shapes this year.
-Triangles, Y shapes or hexagon, the contemporary design celebrates the basic geometry.
+We have worked on numerous projects using custom made geometrical shapes this year.
+Triangles, Y shapes or hexagons, the contemporary design celebrates the basic geometry.
 The trend is also becoming more prevalent in office lighting.
 Due to the increased popularity of these shapes, we are launching our Geometrical range to strengthen our offer of office and architectural lighting, check out our design example above.
 These could be specified in any colour palettes to match your scheme.